Régiment de Hull: Peacekeeping operations

 Since 1948, Canada has taken part in many peacekeeping operations, either with the UN or other international organizations.
 Over 100,000 members of the Canadian Forces have served in these operations.
 As of January 1, 2000, 107 Canadian soldiers have died in the course of these missions.
 Canadian soldiers have developed an unusual degree of expertise and are now highly sought after for such missions.
 Members of Le Régiment de Hull are no exception to the rule: many of them have had an opportunity to participate in missions in Cyprus, Israel, Haiti and the former Yugoslavia.
 Members most recently served in the former Yugoslavia, Bosnia, Israel, Egypt, the Democratic Republic of Congo and Haiti.
-Alongside their colleagues in the Regular Force, the members of the Regiment in 1988 shared the honour of receiving the Nobel Peace Prize, which was awarded to "blue helmets" throughout the world.
+Alongside their colleagues in the Regular Force, the members of the regiment in 1988 shared the honour of receiving the Nobel Peace Prize, which was awarded to "blue helmets" throughout the world.

-Battle Honours
+Battle honours

 Le Régiment de Hull was awarded its first battle honour on May 9, 2014, when it was announced that the regiment would receive the theatre honour AFGHANISTAN.
 The battle honour was presented to the unit on October 14, 2017, during a ceremony presided by the Lieutenant Governor of Quebec, J. Michel Doyon.

-Regimental Colours and the First Guidon
+Regimental colours and the first guidon

-Like most infantry unit, the Regiment followed the tradition of parading under the shadow of their Colours.
-In 1924, the Governor General, Baron Byng of Vimy, presented the unit with its Regimental Colours and Royal Colours, a gift from honorary Lieutenant-Colonel J.E.
+Like most infantry unit, the regiment followed the tradition of parading with their colours.
+In 1924, the Governor General, Baron Byng of Vimy, presented the unit with its regimental colour and royal colour, a gift from Honorary Lieutenant-Colonel J.E.
 Gravelle.
-This impressive ceremony took place on the square in front of City Hall in Hull with thousands of onlookers.
-The Colours were all white and fringed in gold, bearing the regiment's badge in gold and silver thread, with the tower against a pale blue background.
-The Colours were unique in the Canadian military in that they were all white, as the unit had not yet spilled blood under its own banners.
-On October 16, 1982, the Colours were paraded for the last time and laid to rest, exposed to the public at la Maison du Citoyen, in Hull, Quebec.
-On that same day, the Governor General, the Right Honourable Edward Schreyer, presented the Regiment with its first Guidon.
+This ceremony took place on the square in front of City Hall in Hull with thousands of onlookers.
+The colours were all white and fringed in gold, bearing the regiment's badge in gold and silver thread, with the tower against a pale blue background.
+The colours were unique in the Canadian military in that they were all white, as the unit had not yet spilled blood under its own banners.
+On October 16, 1982, the colours were paraded for the last time and laid to rest, displayed to the public at la Maison du Citoyen, in Hull, Quebec.
+On that same day, the Governor General, Edward Schreyer, presented the regiment with its first guidon.
 The new guidon is painstakingly embroidered on red damask and fringed in gold.
-The regiment's badge figures prominently and incorporates 2 rams, recalling the unit's service in the infantry, and 2 fleurs-de-lys, symbolizing its Francophone status.
+The regiment's badge figures prominently and incorporates two rams, recalling the unit's service in the infantry, and two fleurs-de-lys, symbolizing its francophone status.